GPT4Video: A Unified Multimodal Large Language Model for lnstruction-Followed Understanding and Safety-Aware Generation: Our Training Method and Dataset

-\texttt{\#\#\#AI:} where ``video\_embed" represents the video features $\textbf{F}_{video}$, and it was only employed in the first stage. ``video\_instruction" refers to the instruction data constructed for videos.
 During the first training phase, we utilized the VideoChat-11k dataset~\cite{li2023videochat}, which includes 7,000 detailed descriptions and 4,000 multi-turn conversations.
 In the second phase, we employed our self-constructed GPT4Video-50k dataset along with a safety-aligned dataset, which will be elaborated upon in Sec.~\ref{sec:instruction_data} and Sec.~\ref{sec:safety_data}.

-\textbf{Loss Function}~~~We perform instruction-tuning of the LLM only on the text tokens , using its original auto-regressive training objective.
-Specifically, for a video instruction $\mathbf{X}_{t}$ of length $L$, conditioned on visual information $\mathbf{F}_{video}$, our loss function, captured as the negative log likelihood, is formulated as:
+We perform instruction-tuning of the LLM only on the text tokens, using its original auto-regressive training objective.
+Specifically, for a video instruction $\mathbf{X}_{t}$ of length $L$, conditioned on visual information $\mathbf{F}_{video}$, our loss function, captured as the negative log likelihood, is formulated:

 where $\theta$ is the trainable parameters, $\mathbf{X}_{t, <i}$ is the text tokens before the current prediction token $x_i$.